The3File/dotfiles/README.md

 Just lost about 2 years of files, because I am an *idiot*, and didn't back them up.
 \
-I'm not completely happy with my setup yet, but getting there.
+I'm not completely happy with my setup yet, but it's getting there.

 **Feel free to use whatever :)**